 Research.
 Again.

-2D Materials + Silicon Carbide + Optomechanical Sensors
+2D Materials + Silicon Carbide + MEMS Sensors + Optomechanics

 Research.
 Again.

-2D Materials + Silicon Carbide + Optomechanical Sensors
+2D Materials + Silicon Carbide + MEMS Sensors + Optomechanics

 A researcher, an educator, and a dreamer...